dernhelm7/ligo/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 ### Install the tezos tools

+For deploying your smart-contract on the network and for some testing, you will need to use a tezos client.

+* On GNU/linux, the simplest way to get tezos-client is through opam using `opam install tezos-client`. alternatives are avaliable [here](https://tezos.gitlab.io/introduction/howtoget.html)

+* On MacOsX, the sowtfare is distributed through a brew formula with `brew install tezos`.

 ## Building a smart-contract.

 In this section and the following one we will use a simple smart-contract that is present as example on our webide.
 We will cover the ligo language and smart-contract development in the following tutorials.

-First, create a ligo_tutorial folder on your computer.
+First, create a `ligo_tutorial` folder on your computer.
 Then download and put the contract in this folder.
 It is availiable in [Pascaligo](),[Cameligo]() and [Reasonligo]().
 In the following, we consider that you are using the Cameligo contract, simply change the extension (`.mligo` for cameligo, `.ligo` for pascaligo, `.religo` for reasonligo) in case you use another one.

 Open your editor in the folder and the file in the editor. you should have this code
 ```ocaml